epreciado91351/CoPrint3d_Runout_Sensor_Config/README.md

 Once you have cleared out the filament, and put back the bowden tube into the 8in1, you will then feed fresh filament into the runout sensor, which will trigger a 30 second countdown on the console.
 This should give you plenty of time to feed the filament past the runout sensor and onto the extruder feeding mechanism.
 When the 30 seconds are up, the printer will move the Head to X-Position=0, and then begin loading your filament.
 It will give you updates on how much filament is being loaded in maximum of 300mm/min, until the target amount is reached, which you have decided ahead of time.
 You should optimally see filament coming out of the printer nozzle.
 It will then tell you that the filament has been loaded, to clean the nozzle, and press the continue button on your console.

 Your printer will go back to printing where it left off, happily on its way.
 Yay!

-**There are 4 files in this repository:**
-#1) **test_macro.cfg**:  This is the macro to test out your runout sensors by simply typing in "_FILAMENT_RUNOUT" into your console command line during a 3D print.
-This will simulate your runout sensor activating, so that you can evaluate if it will serve your needs.
-(WAS REMOVED BECAUSE NO LONGER NECESSARY)

-#2) **test_out_macro.cfg**:  This is the macro to test out what happens when you insert filament into your runout sensor, and it begins to auto-load filament, up to the amount that you want to load.
-You also run this macro by typing in "test_out_macro.cfg".
-Again, this is a way to simulate your sensor activating, so that you can evaluate if it will serve your needs.
-(WAS REMOVED BECAUSE NO LONGER NECESSARY)

-#3) **runout.cfg**:  This is the file that you will put in your config files directory.
+#1) **runout.cfg**:  This is the file that you will put in your config files directory.
 This is what will get called when your runout sensor activates, either when it runs out of filament, or when you insert filament into the runout sensor.

 #4) **save_variables.cfg**:  This is where all of the variables are going to be stored to keep track of everything that all 3 of the files need in order to make the macros work.
 Place this file in your config files directory as well.